PubInv/moonrat/README.md

 2. +12V PWR (the heating elements requires approximately 12V power.)
 3. HEAT ON (Vin)
 4. +5V (for the thermometer).
-5. SIG -- data from the digial "one-wire" format
+5. SIG -- data from the digital "one-wire" format
 6. UNK - a final wire is included for future functionality that is unknown right now.

 These (esp. the power) should probably be rated for 2 amps, but in practice 1 amp is probably good enough.